kpkaranpatil600/kpkaranpatil600/README.md

 <img align='right' src='https://github.com/kpkaranpatil600/kpkaranpatil600/blob/main/data.gif' width='150"'>

-Welcome to my portfolio.
+&ensp; &ensp;  Welcome to my portfolio.
 I'm a Data Engineering/Analytics enthusiast who is passionate about digging raw data and turns into meaningful data .
 Always intrigued by visualizing how novel real-world problems can be solved just by critical thinking and innovation, nothing matters more than just acting at the right time.

 #